hsingh17/Spendings-Tracker/README.md

 ## Known issues

-- the username input on login has funky looking error state
 - the eyeball has problems when there it's in an error state
 - google sign in button randomly resizes